 Incidentally, the sound measurement can also be provided with such push messages.
 In this way, for example, you can monitor the house on vacation.
 However, it should be considered whether this is suitable as a warning in the event of a break-in, because firstly, in the worst case, the new sound value will only be transmitted again after 5 minutes and, secondly, it could be that a noise outside the house is so loud that it can be heard from the inside sensor is perceived.
 Here you might have to take a look at the CO2 content, because this would also have to change if people are “busy” in the house for a while. ;)

 About the Netatmo website”Access to my weather station” you can log in and view the stored measured values of the weather station.
 In this way, long time intervals can also be viewed again and, if necessary, exported.
 CSV and XLS (Excel) are available as output formats.
 You can of course also use both formats in Apple numbers open and continue to use.

 Additional modules: rain sensor and interior sensor

 As already mentioned, Netatmo also offers additional modules.
 This is, on the one hand, the aforementioned rain sensor and, on the other hand, a further interior module.
 Up to three of the interior modules can be linked to the base station.
 In this way, additional measured values for temperature, humidity and CO2 content can be determined at several points in the house.
 However, these additional modules do not measure the sound level.

 The rain sensor offers some interesting features that make it an alternative to the usual rain gauges for the garden.
-Although it only works in conjunction with the Netatmo weather station and not "stand-alone", you have the following options:
+Although it only works in connection with the Netatmo weather station and not "stand-alone", you have the following options: